 There’s nothing quite like live entertainment and we're sure you'll be wowed at these creative venues:

-The Queens Hall in Narberth is a charity venue which hosts a variety of events from film screenings, comedy nights and music gigs.
+The Queens Hall in Narberth is a charity venue that hosts a variety of events from film screenings, comedy nights and music gigs.

 Stay with us in West Wales